mac-stat112-s25/project-cool-covid-club/README.md

-# Project Title
+# Cool-Covid-Club

-Check the project requirements for what should go into this file.
+To view the data for this project, you will need to download:
+ - R version 4.5.0.
+ - RStudio version 2025.05.0
+ - This file at